beego/beego-doc/docs/en-US/developing/web/router/functional_style/README.md

 ```
 ## Suggestions

-One of the difficulties to face when using a functional registration approach is how to organize these methods.
+One of the difficulties to face, when using a functional registration approach is how to organize these methods.

 In the controller style, all methods are naturally split by the controller.
 For example, in a simple system, we can have a `UserController`, and then all the methods related to `User` can be defined in this `Controller`; all the methods related to orders can be defined in the `OrderController`.